 Rating agencies assign comparative ratings to insurers based on various criteria.
 Most rating agencies are paid by the insurer to do an assessment examination and to issue a rating.
 This is the case with the largest and most well-known agencies, such as Standard and Poor’s, A. M. Best, Moody's, and Fitch ratings.
 Since the companies pay to have themselves rated, those ratings are generally available to the public without charge.

 You may also wish to contact the Iowa Insurance Division regarding information on a particular company.

-Consumers can contact the Insurance Division (515-281-5705) to determine if an insurance company is licensed to write business in Iowa.
+Consumers may contact the Insurance Division (515.654.6600) to determine if an insurance company is licensed to write business in Iowa.
 Consumers can also check the financial strength ratings of the company, which are issued by various ratings agencies (see “Where can I get advice on purchasing life, health, or annuity products?” above).